'Vision Zero' Road Safety Strategy 2024 to 2035

 • Community Infrastructure Levy

-• Spot speed cameras are used to encourage compliance with the speed limit over a shorter stretch of road in the immediate vicinity of the camera.
-These are also used on sections of motorway in Surrey to provide enforcement of the variable speed limit.
+Spot speed cameras are used to encourage compliance with the speed limit over a shorter stretch of road in the immediate vicinity of the camera.
+These are also used on sections of motorway in Surrey to provide enforcement of the variable speed limit and 'red x'.

-• Combined speed and red-light violation cameras are deployed at junctions where both speeding drivers and drivers ignoring red traffic signals are a problem.
-Our policy on the use of speed cameras (agreed in partnership with Surrey Police) was approved by the Cabinet in September 2021.
+Combined speed and red-light violation cameras are deployed at junctions where both speeding drivers and drivers failing to comply with red traffic signals are a problem.

 Safety camera vans are used to deter speeding at sites that require regular enforcement, and where there is room at the side of the road to position the vehicle.
 Where there isn't room for a camera van, the police are able to provide enforcement using hand-held laser equipment.